-The birthplace of house music in the 1980s, Chicago has plenty of loud and pumping clubs full of 20-somethings dancing the night away to the latest offerings of the resident DJ.
-Many of these types of clubs pop up and disappear at a dizzying rate while others have been around for decades.
+The birthplace of house music in the 1980s, Chicago has plenty of loud and pumping clubs full of 20-somethings dancing to the latest offerings of the resident DJ.
+Many of these types of clubs pop up and disappear at a dizzying rate, while others have been around for decades.

 Become our Chicago Travel Expert